Your cart

 1. Drying Stage

 The coffee bean has a moisture content of 10 - 11.4%.
 We need to rapidly reduce the moisture content in the bean.
 The drying stage typically lasts 3 - 8 minutes with a traditional drum roaster, depending on how many kilos you start with, the larger the batch, the longer the time extends.
-The temperature in the end of drying stage is typically 160 ⁰C.
+The temperature at the end of drying stage is typically 160 ⁰C.
 Especially with drum roasters, you need to be careful so that you do not burn the beans by having too much heat at the beginning of the roasting process.
 The drying stage is also important for collecting energy for the bean because the last stage of roasting is exothermic (heat producing).

 2. Browning Stage

-From 160 ⁰C the coffee starts to smell like baking bread, a sweet vanilla cake a the middle stage of cooking.
+From 160 ⁰C the coffee starts to smell like baking bread, a sweet vanilla cake in the middle stage of cooking.
 This is when the aroma precursors are starting to convert to aroma compounds.
 Even though browning stage is after drying stage, some drying continues throughout this stage in the roasting process.

 At the end of the browning stage, a term called the Maillard reaction is starting.
 It is responsible for browning.
-The Maillard reaction is responsible for reducing sugars and amino acids react making hundreds of different aroma and colour compounds known as melanonids.
-This is the stage when the roast naturally slows down – and roastmasters also want to slow the rate of rise during this stage – to ensure optimum flavour development.
+The Maillard reaction is responsible for reducing sugars and amino acids react making hundreds of different aromas and colour compounds known as melanonids.
+This is the stage when the roast naturally slows down – and roast masters also want to slow the rate of rise during this stage – to ensure optimum flavour development.
 In the end of browning stage, the coffee will start to pop.
 This is called the first crack and the development stage starts.

 3. Development Stage